After you activate Alibaba Cloud OSS, you must create a bucket in the OSS console to store objects.

 - Public Read: Only the bucket owner can perform write operations on objects in the bucket.
 Other

-users, including anonymous users, can perform only read operations on objects in the
+users, including anonymous users, can perform only read operations on the objects

 Warning All Internet users can access objects in the bucket.
-This may cause unwanted access to the data in your bucket, and cause an increase in your fees.
+This may cause unexpected access to the data in your bucket, and cause an increase in your fees.
 Exercise caution when you set your bucket ACL to Public Read.

 - Public Read/Write: All users, including anonymous users, can perform read and write operations on objects

 in the bucket.

-Warning All users on the Internet can access objects in the bucket and write data to the bucket.
-This may cause unwanted access to the data in your bucket, and cause an increase in your fees.
+Warning All Internet users can access objects in the bucket and write data to the bucket.
+This may cause unexpected access to the data in your bucket, and cause an increase in your fees.
 If a user uploads prohibited data or information, it may affect your legitimate interests and rights.
 Therefore, if there are no special requirements, we recommend that you do not set your bucket ACL to Public Read/Write.

 Server-side Encryption Select whether to enable server-side encryption.

 - None: Server-side encryption is disabled.

 - AES256: Objects are encrypted by using AES-256.
 OSS server-side encryption uses AES-256 to encrypt objects with different data keys.
 AES-256 uses master keys that are regularly rotated to encrypt data keys.

 - KMS: You can use a specified CMK ID or the default CMK stored in KMS to encrypt or decrypt data.
 For more information about KMS-based encryption, see Implement server-side encryption with CMKs stored in KMS (SSE-KMS).

 - alias/acs/oss: The default CMK stored in KMS is used to encrypt different objects and decrypt the objects when they are downloaded.

 - CMK ID: The keys generated by a specified CMK are used to encrypt different objects and the specified CMK ID is recorded in the metadata of the encrypted object.
 Objects are decrypted when they are downloaded by users who have decryption permissions.
 Before specifying a CMK ID, you must create a normal key or an external key in the same region as the bucket in the KMS console.